Dream consciousness

+The hard problem

-The “Hard problem” is defined as the difficulty in specifying how subjective awareness could arise from brain activity (Hobson & Friston, 2014).
+The “Hard problem” is defined as the difficulty in specifying how subjective awareness could arise from brain activity.
 Dream consciousness occurs when the brain is activated during sleep; during REM sleep, that activation is as intense as it is in waking.
 At the same time, the input-output gates of the brain are actively closed and the chemical balance is shifted from aminergic to cholinergic.
 The result is an activated, offline, cholinergic brain which, per force rather than perchance, dreams.
-Waking and dreaming are thus two conscious states whose similarities and differences are now understood (Hobson & McCarley, 1977; Hobson, 1988, 1989, 1994/1999b, 1999a, 2001, 2002, 2005, 2009a, 2009b, 2011, 2012; Hobson & Friston, 2012, 2014).
+Waking and dreaming are thus two conscious states whose similarities and differences are now understood.

 While acknowledging that this still does not resolve the “hard problem” (of consciousness), in that it fails to specify exactly how and why the activated waking and REM sleeping brain becomes conscious, Hobson suggests that one answer is that the “hard problem” is ill-posed in that it makes a dualistic distinction between brain and mind.
 An alternative theory is that brain and mind are two physical aspects of a unified system, the brain-mind.
 His discussion of these philosophical issues is summarized in further detail below.